Table of Contents

 Waterproof day pack

-The day bag mentioned above is something we’re designing and selling ourselves,
+The waterproof day bag mentioned above is something we’re designing and selling ourselves,

-(More on how we sell our own products whilst travelling in our next email)
+(More on how we sell our own products whilst travelling)

-We’ve been testing prototypes in the meantime here are some alternatives.
+We’ve been testing prototypes, in the meantime below are some alternatives.

 A waterproof bag is probably my favourite bit of travel kit.